When the Philippine College of radiology was established in 1948, there was only a handful of Filipino Radiologists.

-In My 29,1971 the first oral examinations for certification in Radiology was held at the St. Luke’s Hospital in Quezon City by the newly formed Board of Examiners.
-A new Code of Ethics was drafted by Dr. Hilario Zialcita and included in the constitution in 1974 by Dr. Hilario Zialcita.
-The creation of the PCR gave way to the admission of more eligible members as Fellows.
+In May 29,1971 the first oral examinations for the certification in Radiology was held at the St. Luke’s Hospital in Quezon City by the newly formed Board of Examiners.
+A new Code of Ethics was drafted by Dr. Hilario Zialcita and was included in the constitution in 1974 by Dr. Hilario Zialcita.
+The creation of the PCR gave way to the admission of more eligible members as Fellows of the society.
 By 1971, the PCR membership had grown from seven to about a hundred.

 Several organizations had been formed by members all over the country.
 The Northern and Central Luzon Chapter was formed in 1980 with Dr. Roberto Legaspi as president.
 The Mindanao-Sulu chapter was formed in 1981 with Dr. Jose Gantioqui as president.
-The Constitution and by-laws were corrected by Dr. Ronaldo Asuncion to conform with the SEC requirements.
-The membership has grown to 239 in 1985.
-In September 1, 1982, the first PCR foundation day was celebrated and in October 29, 1982, PCR secretariat Office was inaugurated.
+The Constitution and by-laws were corrected by Dr. Ronaldo Asuncion to conform with the requirements of the Security and Exchange Commission (SEC).
+The membership has grown to two hundred and thirty nine (239) in 1985.
+In September 1, 1982, the first PCR foundation day was celebrated and in October 29, 1982, the PCR secretariat Office was inaugurated.

-In February 23, 1996, the PCR constitution and by-laws were amended during the annual convention; amendments to the Code of Ethics are also proposed to address the changing needs and practices in Radiology.
-The PMA acknowledged PCR as one of the only 8 specialty societies.
+In February 23, 1996, the PCR constitution and by-laws was amended during the annual convention; amendments to the Code of Ethics were also proposed to address the changing needs and practices in Radiology.
+The PMA acknowledged PCR as one of the only eight (8) specialty societies.

 In 1997 the PCR Board of Directors approved the Revised Criteria for accreditation of Residency Training in Radiology.
 The Residency training council (RTC), a new PCR body composed of all training officers of accredited hospital, was formed.